reimagined/resolve/docs/modules/replication.md

 ## Example

-The Hacker New example application contains run scripts for both the master and replica instances.
+The Hacker News example application contains run scripts for both the master and replica instances.